ramer/IPrint/README.md

 // Fill FlowDocument here

-  // prints document to default printer with default settings IPrintDialog.PrintDocument(fd);
+  // prints FlowDocument to default printer with default settings IPrintDialog.PrintDocument(fd);

 // OR